alaminsahed/onlineShop/README.md

 <b>Uniqness:</b> Frontend Design & content.

-<b>improvement opportunity:</b>
+<b>Improvement opportunity:</b>
 * I use old redux method here.
 Redux created so many complexity and it is so time consuming for the boilerplate code.
 I will do it for learnnig but `context api` can nicely handel the state or I will love to use `redux tool kit` next of my projects.
-* Cuopn is very important part of any Ecommerce for imporve their marketing process.
+* Coupon is very important part of any Ecommerce for imporve their marketing process.
 I will like to add cupon managment system in the next version.
 * Create bluk action for admin is also important part of Admin pannel.
 It should be added in the next.
 * Product life cycle is important for analytcis the businness growth.
 It also in my next to do plan list.